 Because SCCO is a private school, tuition is the same for all students no matter their states of origin.
 To read more about tuition, fees, and other estimated costs of attendance, visit our Cost & Aid page.

-Applicants from Alaska, Arizona, Colorado, Hawaii, Montana, North Dakota, Utah, and Wyoming may be eligible to receive scholarship funding for nearly half of their optometric education.
+Applicants from Alaska, Arizona, Colorado, Hawaii, Montana, New Mexico, North Dakota, Utah, and Wyoming may be eligible to receive scholarship funding for nearly half of their optometric education.
 If you are a resident from one of these states, visit the website for the Western Interstate Commission for Higher Education (WICHE) Student Exchange Program.
 Because these western states do not have state-funded optometry schools, their residents must leave the state to attend optometry school.
 To help subsidize the cost of out-of-state or private school tuition, these WICHE states subsidize a portion of education costs for those who apply and are then selected to benefit from the program.
 SCCO is one of only four optometry schools who participate in this program by accepting applicants sponsored by WICHE.

 Typically, the deadline for submitting an application to WICHE is October 15 of the year preceding fall matriculation.
 However and because some state deadlines and requirements may vary, applicants are encouraged to contact the Certifying Officer in their home state for information on applying for WICHE certification.
 To read more about the WICHE program, see SCCO's Admissions Blog article on this topic.